 It could be tempting to tilt the camera up and focus on the moving clouds but try to instead incorporate them into the composition // Settings: ISO100, f/11, 40 seconds

-Mount the camera on a tripod and connect the remote shutter release when you’ve found an interesting composition.
+When you’ve found an interesting composition, mount the camera on a tripod and connect the remote shutter release.
 Make sure that the tripod is properly set up and that it stands perfectly still while taking the image.

-Note: scenes where there are no clouds or moving elements rarely benefit from a long exposure.
-There are no elements that show the effect.
+Note: scenes without clouds or moving elements rarely benefit from a long exposure as there are no elements showing the effect.

-The second step in setting up your long exposure image is to apply the ‘normal’ settings.
+The second step in setting up your long exposure image is to apply the ‘base’ settings.
 At this point, you should have found a composition and mounted the camera onto a tripod.

 It doesn’t matter if you prefer to adjust the settings using Manual Mode or one of the camera’s Semi-Automatic Modes.
-The most important is that you note what shutter speed is required in order to get a well-exposed shot.
-Personally, I prefer (and recommend) to do this manually but it depends on how comfortable you are with the camera.
+The most important thing is that you note what shutter speed is required to get a well-exposed shot.
+Personally, I prefer (and recommend) doing this manually, but it depends on how comfortable you are with the camera.

-Make sure to keep the ISO to a low value such as 64 or 100.
-The aperture depends on the scenery but in most cases, the best setting is between f/7.1 and f/13.
+Keep the ISO low, such as 64 or 100.
+The aperture depends on the scenery, but in most cases, the best setting is between f/7.1 and f/13.
 These two settings will remain the same throughout the entire process.

 Recommended Reading: The Best Aperture for Landscape Photography